 1 tsp vanilla

-1 “chia egg” (1 tbsp chia soaked in 4 tbsp water for 10 min)
+1 egg or “chia egg” (1 tbsp chia soaked in 4 tbsp water for 10 min)

 Preheat oven to 180°C. Prepare a baking tray with parchment paper.

 Mix the chia egg, and set aside.

 Combine all dry ingredients together in a large bowl.